YottaDB/YDBDoc/ProgGuide/ioproc.rst

 With no MOREREADTIME specified, SOCKET READ implements a dynamic approach of using a longer first interval of 200 ms when it finds no data, then shortening the interval to 10 ms when data starts to arrive.

 If an interval is specified, the SOCKET device always uses the specified interval and doesn't adjust dynamically.
 This applies to any SOCKET READ.
-For more information on implementing SOCKET READ, refer to “Socket Read Operation”.
+For more information on implementing SOCKET READ, refer to `Socket Read Operation <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#socket-read-operation>`_.

 If a SOCKET READ is not subject to any of the defined terminating conditions, it terminates either after it has at least one character followed by an interval with no new packets, or reading 1,048,576 bytes.